ruffle-rs/ruffle/CONTRIBUTING.md

 Feel free to ask questions in our [Discord server](https://discord.gg/ruffle).

+## Reverse Engineering requirements

+Ruffle does not use any proprietary knowledge or code, and is built entirely upon either inspecting the output of Flash Player, or by consulting license-compatible libraries such as [avmplus](https://github.com/adobe/avmplus).

+It is strictly forbidden to decompile Flash Player, Flash Professional, Adobe Animate, or any other software that does not explicitly permit doing so.
+Any contributions to Ruffle must be re-licensable to MIT/Apache and obtained through legitimate methods.

+If you're unsure if something is allowed, ask in our [Discord server](https://discord.gg/ruffle)!
+The rule of thumb though is that if you made it, and you didn't decompile anything to get there, it's probably fine!

 ## Ways to Contribute

 We love new contributors!
 You can contribute to Ruffle in several ways: